 Nothing at all.

-Kent State as an example of rebranding universities?
+Kent State is an example of a rebranding university.

 Kent State University proves that tone and attitude matter as much as the message.